 SHOW BOX #1 : OCULUS

-OCULUS is the first of a series of presentation in the MESH project space interpreting the concept of a Show Box.
-All interventions aim to connect the audience outside to the presentation inside.
-Therefor, the audience does not need to be present in the space to experience the artworks, but can also choose to perceive the inside presentation as an extension of the public space.
+OCULUS was the first of the series of SHOW BOX presentations in the Mesh project space.
+The exhibitions aim to connect the audience outside to the presentation inside by making the art space an extension of the public area around it.
+The audience does not need to be present in the space to experience the artworks, which makes them accessible for all type of spectators.

 10/08/2018 – 08/09/2018